Frequently Asked Questions

 A deposit is needed in order to reserve your space.
 If the trip departs sooner than the final payment due date, than payment in full is needed at the time of the reservation.
 A reservation form with payment information (either check by mail or CC listed on form) will be completed online via an encrypted link to you.
 We would ensure that the outfitter has everything needed in order to process the reservation.
 You will then receive a confirmation email with an invoice reflecting payment.
 We will be available to help and answer any questions you may have until your trip, and even after!

-About 95% of the time outfitters provide all the necessary equipment (rent-free) needed for your trip (sleeping bag, tent, sheet, tarp, dry bags, cot or sleeping pad etc.) Some rent sleeping bags for a fee and some also include camp chairs while others do not.
+About 95% of the time outfitters provide all the necessary Camping Gear (rent-free) needed for your Grand Canyon Trip (sleeping bag, tent, sheet, tarp, dry bags, cot or sleeping pad etc.) Some rent sleeping bags for a fee and some also include camp chairs while others do not.
 Once you’ve narrowed down your search based on your preferences, our trip itinerary will have all of this information in it.

 Yes!
 You’re encouraged to bring beverages for you and your families personal use.
 There are a few specifics: No Glass, only cans.
 For lower canyon trips, getting your liquor down if hiking into the canyon can get heavy, therefore we can provide form to complete for your liquor order so that it can be awaiting you on the raft upon your hike in.
 For everyone’s safety, please drink responsibly.

 It depends on their age.
 Each outfitter has it’s own policy regarding minimum age.
-Most motor trips have a minimum age of 8 years while most non-motor trips have a minimum of 12 years.
+Most Grand Canyon Motorized Rafting Trips have a minimum age of 8 years while most Non-Motorized Grand Canyon Rafting Trips have a minimum of 12 years.
 After we provide you with trip options, this information will be listed.

 These details vary from one outfitter to the next.
 Typically, a deposit is needed in order to reserve your spaces.
 Deposits can vary from $300 – $600/person.
 Final payment is typically due 60/90/120 days prior to trip’s start date depending on the outfitter's policy.
 Cancellation policies also vary as some outfitters offer a refund of the deposit less a handling charge as long as written notice is provided prior to final payment due date.
 Other outfitters do not offer refunds of deposits.
 We will provide these details to you.